Chef Mitchell preparing Garlic Herb Parmesan Bread

 Frequently Asked Questions

-If you don't have fresh herbs, you can use dried herbs instead.
-Use about one-third the amount for dried herbs compared to fresh, as they are more concentrated in flavor.
-Adjust to taste as needed.
+If you don't have fresh herbs, you can use dried herbs as a substitute.
+Generally, use about one-third of the amount of dried herbs compared to fresh.
+However, fresh herbs will yield a more vibrant flavor, so use them if possible.

 Recipe Troubleshooting Guide